 Step Seven: Bring your meat to temp and turn it into Ham!

 Yep, that's right.
 It's here at this step where you'll no longer have a hunk of meat, but rather, a delicious ham.
 Set your oven or smoker to 110c.
 Cook your ham until it reaches an internal temperature of 65c.
 If using smoke, recommended chips include: apple, maple, cherry, pear, plum, pecan, hickory and peach.
 See our full range here.
 Alternatively, if you're just using your oven and don't have a smoker, but would still like to add a smoke flavour profile, then as always why not add some Misty Gully Liquid Smoke?
 Just spray all over before cooking.
+For small picnic ham, it should take around 2 hours.
+For larger cuts like a full leg it will take longer.
+We have cheap but good quality thermometers are available here.

 Step Eight: Enjoy!